nickmoel/Metrolink-Station-Arrivals/README.md

 ![Alt Text](https://i.imgur.com/72XqsVN.gif)

-Launch Code Self guided Java Exercises PSET7 v0.7.7.
-Transitioning from JDBC to HIBERNATE.
-This final Problem uses my solution for PSET6 as a base.

 Run the program, pick the METROLINK STATION that you want the next arrival time for and that's it!